newtonkwan/Insight_DE/README.md

 - Computing the similarity rating quickly

 ## Business Value
 There are many use cases.
 For example, Textio is a Seattle company focused on augmented writing for job descriptions: how do you write a good job description so that you have a higher probability of getting good talent?
-New job postings are put up every day on Indeed, LinkedIn, Glassdoor, etc., so you need real time streaming and the pipeline to get it to your data scientist.
-You may be provided other analytics like the number of people applying, what kinds of people are applying, how many clicks they're getting -- all of which the data scientist could use to fine tune his or her model.
+New job postings are put up every day on Indeed, LinkedIn, Glassdoor, etc., so you need a pipeline that can take historic data and do real time streaming on all these postings.
+The pipeline allows the data scientist and machine learning engineers to easily access the data and test their models on what job descriptions work well.
+Other use cases include ingesting text-based data like real-time Amazon reviews, traffic updates, and news articles.

 ## MVP
 Join the two datasets together, extract the top 10 abstracts along with their citations, and compute the Levenshtein distances.